-This course is designed to provide a broad overview of the legal and ethical standards governing the practice of marriage and family therapy in California.
+This course is designed to provide a broad overview of the code of legal and ethical standards governing the practice of marriage and family therapy in California.
 Specific attention is given to abuse reporting, confidentiality and privilege, and documentation.

 12 Hours CE.
 This course meets BBS requirements for 12 hours of Law & Ethics CE required for re-test eligibility for Associate MFTs.